All Episodes

 Well, he's got his reality show right now.

-But anyway, before he took the stand, the New York Post is as pointed out by Jonathan Turley revealed that Cohn had been pedaling a reality show called The Fixer, including working with some guy named Colin Whalen, who helped create Joe Exotic.
+But anyway, before he took the stand, the New York Post, as pointed out by Jonathan Turley, revealed that Cohn had been peddling a reality show called The Fixer, including working with some guy named Colin Whalen, who helped create Joe Exotic.

 Anyway, apparently he appeared interested to stay within the genre.

-You gotta like what Hope Pick said about Cohn, that he's constantly trying to insinuate uh insinuate himself Into the campaign and that he used to like to call himself mixed or fix it, but it was only because he first broke it.
+You got to like what Hulk Pick said about Cohn, that he's constantly trying to insinuate himself into the campaign and that he used to like to call himself mixed or fix it, but it was only because he first broke it.

 And anyway, you know who I am, don't you?

-In fact, on April 23rd, you went on Tic Tac, TikTok and called me a crying little shh Adam Schiff, didn't you?
+In fact, on April 23rd, you went on TikTok, TikTok, and called me a crying little shh Adam Schiff, didn't you?

-Sounds like something I would say, Cone said, prompting some laughter in the overflow room.
+Sounds like something I would say, Cohn said, prompting some laughter in the overflow room.

 And it just has been that kind of day.

-And, you know, but one thing that nobody's really, you know, able to get into is the issue of the law.
+And, you know, but one thing that nobody is really, you know, able to get into is the issue of the law.

 Where's the intent?